NikashLamsal/My--recipes/README.md

 - Styled the website using CSS.
 - Improved my skills in HTML, CSS, and version control using Git and GitHub.

-## How to View the Project
+## Live Demo
-You can view the completed project by visiting the [live demo](#) or by cloning this repository and opening the `index.html` file in your browser.
+You can view the completed project by visiting the [live demo](https://nikashlamsal.github.io/My--recipes/).

 ## Future Improvements
 - Add more recipes to expand the website.